Ishikasrivas/health-monitoring-system/README.md

-# Health Monitoring System using Machine Learning 🩺📊
+#  Smart Health Predictor System using Machine Learning 🩺📊

 This project is a **health condition prediction system** that uses Machine Learning to classify a patient's health status into categories like **Low**, **Medium**, or **High** risk.
 It leverages physiological data such as **ECG**, **Temperature**, **Pressure**, and **Patient ID** — typically collected using IoT devices.